ePages-de/epages-docs/_posts/2016/2016-02-16-pipeline-elk-test-evaluation-2.md

 For our Elasticsearch Docker cluster we configured a new Jenkins job, which ensured that always the latest stable version of our image is used.
 We made sure to mount several host directories so that the Elasticsearch data, config and logs are stored on the VM.
 By firing up multiple Elasticsearch node containers joining the same cluster we achieved load-balance and shard redundancy.

-### Part 5 - Use the Elasticsearch Client to Evaluate the Test Results
+### Part 5 - Use the Elasticsearch Client to evaluate the test results

 In the current state we use the [Elasticsearch Client](https://github.com/rdpatil4/ESClient) to monitor and analyse the test results.
 Here you can browse and filter the documents via dropdown menus for the index, which is our test object type (e.g. cdp-ui-tests) and the document type, which is the ePages repo id (e.g. 6.17.39).
 You can then narrow down the search with simple matches in the search field (e.g. only show tests with result FAILURE) or use the official [Lucence Query](http://www.lucenetutorial.com/lucene-query-syntax.html), which supports boolean operators, range matchers and more advanced features similar to a regex.
 It is possible to edit every single test object within the client by double-clicking a tabular row.
 Therefore, the `note` field can be used to add information about the error, like the cause of the error and the correspondong JIRA issue id.